 We picked a few Alexa products for under $100 that make great gifts for kids, teens, adults, and families.
 Even better, a few of them are new additions this year, like the updated Echo 3rd Gen, new Echo Dot, and Echo Glow

 The newest Alexa iteration comes in four colors with a slick new speaker.
 The Echo 3rd Gen is a smart speaker with Bluetooth and smart home compatibility to control your home’s smart plugs, bulbs, and other tech.

 The newest Echo Dot has a lot of the same features like answering questions, setting timers, or controlling smart home devices.
 But this version has an improved speaker, new colors available, and new games and skills.
-The Sandstone dot has a digital clock display unseen in any of the previous versions too.
+The Glacier white dot also has a digital clock display, as seen in the 3rd gen. version.